Accelerynt-Security/AS-Domain-Watchlist/README.md

 **1) Playbook Name**: This can be left as “AS_Domain_Watchlist” or you may change it.

-**2) WorkspaceName**: Enter the name of the Azure Sentinel Workspace you are using for deployment.
+**2) Workspace Name**: Enter the name of the Azure Sentinel Workspace you are using for deployment.

-**3) WatchlistName**: You may keep the default name or change it to something to better suit your use case.
+**3) Watchlist Name**: You may keep the default name or change it to something to better suit your use case.

-**4) watchlistdescription**:  Enter a description for your watchlist.
+**4) Watchlist Description**:  Enter a description for your watchlist.

 Towards the bottom, click on “Review + create”.